Screen shot from Rebecca, copyright © 1940 Selznick International Pictures.

 I’ve been wanting to discuss identity in Rebecca for some time, but as it is such an obvious theme I wasn’t sure if it was of any interest.
 A couple of people have said there is always room for discussion, however, so I’ve decided to just post my thoughts to get them out of my mind.
 You will find what I’ve written to be a stream of ideas.
 I haven’t edited it much because I think I’d end up losing half of what I wanted to say, but I reckon it should be coherent enough.

 Identity is so important in the novel, and the biggest sign of it is du Maurier’s decision to never name her heroine.
-If she had a name for her then one would believe she would’ve provided it to the reader, perhaps at the end of the book where the character finally comes into her own.
+If she had a name for her then one would believe she would’ve provided it, perhaps at the end of the book where the character finally comes into her own.
 But du Maurier says nothing, and it makes sense that it was a case of choice rather than a writer having no inspiration before she realised it made for an interesting style.
 The unnamed heroine does come into her own at the end of the book and yet still she is relegated to being called Mrs de Winter.
 And since Mrs de Winter was always Rebecca, even after the re-marriage, continuing to use that name suggests that the heroine might never quite be an individual.
 Until, perhaps, Mandeley burned down and the traces of Rebecca truly left.

 Of course the very usage of Rebecca’s name as the title emphasises who this book is about and makes it clear that in death a person can still be the strongest character.
 The heroine is pushed into a corner and never earns herself a name of her own; we hear of Rebecca constantly.
 Indeed is the heroine’s role in the book to aid the remembrance of Rebecca, in more ways than the obvious role of new wife dealing with the affects of the old?
-That is surely what Mrs Danvers role is about, to remind the house of Rebecca through the heroine, causing the heroine to be Rebecca’s ghost somewhat, even whilst the housekeeper hates her.
+That is surely what Mrs Danvers’s role is about, to remind the house of Rebecca through the heroine, causing the heroine to be Rebecca’s ghost somewhat, even whilst the housekeeper hates her.

 And what is it about those who care for our heroine – they don’t use her name either.
 Of course this is a device by du Maurier and in real life they likely would have used her name.
 This non-usage diminishes the heroine’s place in the house, in the story, ever further.
 To bring in the film adaptation, the performance by the actress suggests someone who is truly never called by her name.
 It may be an adaptation but it appears that Hitchcock has focused on this and used it to show the emotional turmoil even further.
 The film is a fantastic adaptation that is true to the spirit of the novel and its characters, and through the use of visuals it would appear that the heroine is never known by anything other than “darling”.
 There would surely be a difference in the attitude of the heroine, both in the book and in the film, if she was called by her first name, no matter if the reader knew or if it was confined to subtext.
 The very thought of a name being included somewhere down the line makes you think there would be a difference in nature and attitude, as the heroine acts very much like someone truly lost, lost in a world where no one knows who she is, in a very literal way.